 For many, overindulging in sweetness and fat at Thanksgiving can set the stage for a six-week bacchanal of holiday treats.
 To steer toward balance and away from fat and sugar overload, try heeding the Ayurvedic wisdom of serving the six tastes: sweet, sour, salty, bitter (think greens), pungent (think hot peppers), and astringent (think popcorn or eggplant).

 This year, I invite you to mindfully savor friends, family, and the full range of tastes you encounter on your plate and in your life!
-To help you bring that range to your holiday table, here’s a collection of recipes from the Kripalu website, as well as a recipe for a spice tea to help you stay balanced through the holiday season.
+To help you bring that range to your holiday table, here’s a collection of recipes from Kripalu, as well as a recipe for a spice tea to help you stay balanced through the holiday season.
 May you have a healthy, happy holiday, and a miraculous new year!

 Vegan Gravy (I like to add mushrooms, carrots, and celery to this recipe.)